-It can be a little overwhelming however to think about saving money without really knowing where to start.
+It can be a little overwhelming to think about saving money without really knowing where to start.
+Especially for low-income families that rely on a lifeline cell phone for communication or medicare for healthcare, saving money does take extra effort.
 Fortunately, keeping a few guidelines in mind can go a very long way to helping you save money in the long run.
 Here are just a couple of tips to help curb those bad habits and to help your wallet fatten up again.

 Understand your spending habits – but don’t slash everything

 It might seem counterproductive to keep some of your spending habits, but completely slashing them will only make things too challenging to overcome.
 If you happen to enjoy certain luxuries such as that trip to Starbucks or perhaps even live casino games at Bingo.com, don’t stomp on these habits immediately.
 Instead, work on enjoying these activities in moderation.
 It’s always good to treat yourself every once in a while, and keeping those luxuries while lessening them won’t make you feel miserable like the alternative.

 Everyone knows how fond life tends to be of tossing a few curve balls our way.
 Sometimes the worst things have a habit of happening at the worst possible time, which is why it’s absolutely essential to have some emergency funds at the ready.
 This is money that you do not touch under any circumstances outside of an actual emergency.
 Preparation is the better part of success, and the building of an emergency fund should be number one on your list.